WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 This platform is a hosting service, i.e. beyond their free plan(which has very few helpful features) you have to pay for hosting features.
 WordPress.com has five plans for various sizes and needs.

-VIP is an ultra-premium plan that WP.com has, it has some big names in the industry.
-Facebook newsroom, TED, Spotify, CNN are some names that use wordpress VIP plan.
+VIP is an ultra-premium plan that WP.com has; it has some big names in the industry.
+Facebook newsroom, TED, Spotify, and CNN are some names that use the WordPress VIP plan.

 WordPress.com benefits